 - Red Eyes, Take Warning: When he possesses Judson.

 - Sealed Evil in a Can: And the can got opened...

 - Stable Time Loop: Apparently trying to perform one.
-The Ancient One getting transported back and spreading poison will enable the Haemovores to evolve.
+The last original Haemovore, known as the Ancient One, getting transported back from the year 500,000 and spreading poison will enable the Haemovores to evolve.
 Subverted when the Ancient One performs a HeelFace Turn and destroys Fenric's host body in a Heroic Sacrifice.

 - Viral Transformation: How the Haemovores are created.

 - You Have Outlived Your Usefulness: When Fenric no longer needs the Haemovores, he orders the Ancient One to kill them all.

 Winged dragon-like monsters from the Time Vortex who feed on temporal paradoxes.
 Completely invincible, the Doctor describes them as being like bacteria infecting a wound in history, running rampant in the aftermath of the Time War now that the Time Lords are gone.